Shane Flanagan: Coaching career

 On 19 December 2018, Flanagan was de-registered as a coach indefinitely for failing to adhere to the conditions of his suspension in 2014.
 The NRL integrity unit had found that Flanagan had sent more than fifty emails exchanged between Flanagan, club management, and the football department which was strictly against the conditions of his suspension which included that Flanagan was to have no contact or involvement with the club during his ban.
 The NRL also fined Cronulla $800,000 as punishment.

 On 20 September 2019, it was announced that Flanagan was allowed to return to the NRL but under strict conditions.
 He was still unable to hold a head coaching role at any club until 2022 but was allowed to return as an assistant coach.
 He joined his junior club the St. George Illawarra Dragons as an assistant coach to Paul McGregor beginning in the 2020 NRL season.
-Flanagan's role is specifically focused on defence.
+Flanagan's role was specifically focused on defence.
 Flanagan was the most important of one of 8 coaching changes at the Dragons following a dismal 2019.

 In September 2020, Flanagan was told his services would not be required in 2021 by St. George after the appointment of new head coach Anthony Griffin.

-On February 24 2022, it was announced that Flanagan would return to the Dragons, this time as a List Management Consultant.
+On 24 February 2022, it was announced that Flanagan would return to St. George Illawarra, this time as a List Management Consultant.
+In October 2022, Flanagan joined the Manly Warringah Sea Eagles as an assistant coach to Anthony Seibold ahead of the 2023 NRL season.

+On 14 June 2023, Flanagan signed a three-year contract to become the head coach of the St. George Illawarra Dragons starting in 2024.

+In round 1 of the 2024 NRL season, Flanagan's reign at St. George Illawarra got off to the best possible start as the club recorded an upset 28-4 victory over the Gold Coast.

+In Flanagan's first year in charge of the Dragons, he took the club to an 11th placed finish just two points outside the finals places.
+This is in spite of predictions that the Dragons would get the wooden spoon in 2024.
+The club did have the chance to qualify for the finals but lost their last two matches of the season.

+On 8 August 2025, Flanagan signed a contract extension with St. George Illawarra keeping him at the club until the end of 2028.

+Flanagan guided St. George Illawarra to a 15th placed finish in the 2025 NRL season recording only eight wins for the year.

+Post coaching

+Flanagan was a commentator for Fox Sports Australia and 2GB between 2021-2023.